State senators want to revise system for school facilities funding

 But in 2012, under the administration of Republican Gov. Tom Corbett, the state stopped funding it.
 That left already-underfunded districts like Philadelphia, with its aging inventory of buildings, even more desperate for dollars.

-The District is replacing Cassidy, entirely at its own expense, because it is such an extreme case.
+The District is replacing Cassidy since it is such an extreme case.

 Because it doesn’t have nearly the funds it needs, the District is forced to employ triage: In other school buildings, students and teachers endure deteriorating, but somewhat less urgent, conditions because the District can’t afford to address them.

 “We’re still rebounding from 2013 when we had drastic cuts,” said Leigh Clarke, who was in charge of the District’s PlanCon submissions.

 Every year, eyeing the budget’s bottom line, District officials have shunted needed repairs onto the deferred-maintenance list at scores of crumbling schools – over $4 billion worth as of 2015, a number that grows with each passing day.